GET ORDAINED

 In each step, we've linked to additional resources offering detailed information to help you thoroughly understand what comes next, no matter where you are in the process.

 This first step is simpler than it might seem.
-You can become ordained right now with AMM by completing an ordination form online.
+You can become ordained right now with American Marriage Ministries (AMM) by filling out our free online ordination application.

-Our ordinations are legal, recognized in every state, and we don’t require you to hold any particular spiritual belief.
-As an inclusive, interfaith, nondenominational organization, we welcome people of all faiths, spiritual backgrounds, and beliefs!
-Yes, this includes atheists or agnostics, too!
+AMM's ordinations are legal, recognized in every state (except Virginia), and we don’t require you to hold any particular spiritual beliefs.
+As an inclusive, interfaith, nondenominational organization, AMM's welcome people of all faiths, spiritual backgrounds, and beliefs, including atheists and agnostics.

 2. Check your state’s minister registration requirements.